Kruger Enge

 I've been having some problems with my wheel and pedals.
 I had a spare wheel of similar make, but that too had a problem, so I decided to go for broke and try and make one good set out of the two available.
 Armed with a soldering iron I changed one of the pots used in the throttle as that was the control giving me most of the problems.
 The issue was the existing pot had a 45 degree arc to use, the new one would only use 34 degrees, but I thought I'd try it and see how it went.
 Swap complete, I gave it a shot, and it worked well, but was very sensitive to changes i.e. breath too heavy and you'd be on full throttle before you knew what was going on.
 That's fine along a straight, but trying to control that in the bends or on the exit was a bit tricky which resulted, as anticipated, in many spins.

-Can't you recalibrate the new pot via the windows joystick thingy so that GPL just sees it as a normal full throw?
 No, unfortunatley.
 Had it been the other way around, I could have dialled it out through DXTweak, but because its a shorter travel it won't calibrate out.
 I've run a few laps since and it seems ok, and probably actually helps me a bit, starangley, it's just recalibrating my brain to cope with the faster throttle travel.
+Smiley

 Logged